zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Passion is energy.
-Feel the power that comes from focusing on what excites you. "
+> "A strong man overcomes an obstacle, a wise man goes the whole way."
 >
-> — Oprah Winfrey
+> — Zen Proverb
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch